Niels-NTG/gdmc_http_interface/docs/Endpoints.md

 Using the [Structure Block](https://minecraft.wiki/w/Structure_Block), [save](https://minecraft.wiki/w/Structure_Block#Save) an area of any Minecraft world.
 Give it a name such as "example:test-structure" and set the Include entities setting to "ON", then hit the "SAVE" button.
 You will now be able to find the file under `(minecraftFiles)/saves/(worldName)/generated/example/test-structure.nbt`.

 Now in Minecraft load the Minecraft world you want to place this structure in, pick a location and place it there using this endpoint.
-To place the it at location x=102, y=67, z=-21 with entities, include the file as the request body to request `POST /structure?x=102&y=67&z=-21&entities=true`.
+To place it at location x=102, y=67, z=-21 with entities, include the file as the request body to request `POST /structure?x=102&y=67&z=-21&entities=true`.

 # 🐷 Read entities `GET /entities`